Working with a PR agency can bring enormous benefits, whatever your organisation.

 How will you judge whether the activity has been successful?

 You may want a PR agency to help you answer some of these questions, based on their experience and resources.
 That’s fine, but make that clear.
-Agencies like Amazon will be more than happy to work in partnership with you to develop or refine your brief.
+Most agencies will be more than happy to work in partnership with you to develop or refine your brief.

 Be clear about your goals and who you would like to reach.